atifrani/GoogleDataAnalyst/README.md

 Course 1 - Foundations: Data, Data, Everywhere

-Course 2 - Ask Questions to make data-driven decisions
+Course 2 - ASK Questions to make data-driven decisions

-Course 3 - Process
+Course 3 - PREPARE Data for Exploration

+Course 4 - PROCESS

 Lessons - Actually I did learn alot.
 Taking more time to understand the problem in the begining and Asking more questions.
 Ensuring the data was inclusive and not bias is something i gained new insight into.